carsondarrow/lis4381/p1/README.md

 Three Parts:

-1. Distributed Version Control with Git and Bitbucket
-2. Development installations
+1. Create My Own Business Card
+2. Develop Understanding on How to Navigate Multiple Pages
-3. Chapter Questions (Chs 1, 2)
+3. Chapter Questions (Chs 7, 8)

 #### README.md file should include the following items:

-* Screenshot of Apache Installation
+* Course title, Name, Assignment Requirements
-* Screenshot of running java Hello
+* Screenshot of running application’s first user interface
-* Screenshot of running Android Studio - My First App
+* Screenshot of running application’s second user interface
-* git commands with short descriptions
-* Bitbucket repo links

 > This is a blockquote.
 >